Radha: As Supreme Goddess

 In Skanda Purana (Vaishnava Khand, chapter 128), Yamuna describes Radha as the soul of Krishna.
 She emphasis that "Radha is Krishna and Krishna is Radha" and all the queens of Krishna including Rukmini are the expansion of Radha.

 Portrayal

 As Krishna's lover consort (Parakiya rasa)

 Radha is admired as an ideal of perfect lover.
 In Gita Govinda, it is not certain whether Radha was married or if she was an unmarried maiden.
 But, the relationship between Radha Krishna was unfolded in the secrecy of Vrindavan forest hinting at the Parakiya rasa.
 This can be understood from the verse where Nanda, the father of Krishna, who represents social authority and ideal of dharma ordered Radha Krishna to go home as storm was approaching Vrindavan but the order was defied by the couple.
 The translation of first verse of Gita Govinda is as follows:

+Radha, you alone must take him home.
+This is Nanda's command.
+But, Radha and Madhava (Krishna) stray to a tree in the grove by the path and on the bank of the Yamuna their secret love games prevail.